 - Your doctor will then ask you or your partner to undergo a procedure that harvests the eggs, called egg retrieval.

-Note: The procedure is conducted under sedation and you may feel some discomfort such as cramps or feel a pressure for the next couple of weeks from enlarged ovaries.
+Note: The procedure is conducted under sedation and you may feel some discomfort such as cramps or feel pressure for the next couple of weeks from enlarged ovaries.

-- Once the unfertilized eggs are harvested, they are then frozen to preserve them for your future until you are ready to go through with pregnancy.
+- Once the unfertilized eggs are harvested, they are then frozen to preserve them for your future until you are ready to go through with a pregnancy.

 Note: Our practice uses vitrification to freeze your eggs (a faster and more commonly used procedure)